 Remember to cite your sources within your paper!
 Failure to refer to your sources constitutes plagiarism.
-All papers are to be fully referenced using the author-date style of referencing (e.g., Hanson et al. 2008).
-If you are unsure, follow the format described in the Department of Geography and the Environment Undergraduate Thesis Manual, available through the department web site:
+All papers are to be fully referenced using the author-date style of referencing (e.g.: Hanson et al. 2008).
+If you are unsure of how to do this, follow the format described in the Department of Geography and the Environment Undergraduate Thesis Manual, available through the department web site: